 Manufacturers usually indicate the recommended room size suitable for any particular air purifier.
 While this is the most common advertisement method, you should be careful because this information can be misleading.

 The recommended room size should be the basis for purchase only if they have indicated how long the air purifier will take to clean the indicated room size.
-The best air purifiers should provide at least 3-5 air changes an hour.
+The best air purifier Canada should provide at least 3-5 air changes an hour.

 Besides, air purifiers are have different fan speeds.
 The indicated figures are taken based on the appliance at the highest fan speed.
 At this speed, the air purifier can be very noisy and consume a lot of power.